joachim-gassen/botex/README.md

 - A working python environment >= 3.10 and preferable a virtual environment.
 - [Google Chrome](https://www.google.com/chrome/) for scraping the oTree participant pages
-- If you plan to use Chat-GPT 4 as your LLM (recommended for beginners), an [OpenAI API key](https://openai.com/api).
-If you want to go local, take a look at the next section.
 - Access to an oTree server that you can start sessions on or at least an URL of an oTree participant link.
 The server can be local or remote.
+- Access to an LLM model for inference.
+See next section.

 Then install the botex package: `pip install botex`.
 If you are courageous and want to use the most current development version, you can also install it directly from this repository: `pip install git+https://github.com/joachim-gassen/botex.git`.